dallasrowling/niche-hero/README.md

 - [Font Awesome](https://fontawesome.com/): Utilizing free icons on each post to enhance website aesthetics.
 - [WP User Avatar](https://en-ca.wordpress.org/plugins/wp-user-avatar/): Provide custom profile pictures for each author per post

 ## Contact

-If you're interested in knowing more about the project, feel free to reach out via email at: [djrowling94@gmail.com](mailto:djrowling94@gmail.com).
+If you're interested in knowing more about the project, feel free to reach out via my email at: [djrowling94@gmail.com](mailto:djrowling94@gmail.com).